 An Engine for Economic Opportunity

 TMC3 represents Houston’s greatest opportunity to expand and diversify its economy.
 TMC3 will stimulate the economy through job creation, employee compensation and overall spending.
-The groundbreaking project will generate a $5.2 billion stimulus to Texas and create 30,000 new jobs, according to a third-party economic impact study by Silverlode Consulting conducted in November 2017.
+The groundbreaking project will generate a $5.2 billion stimulus to Texas and create nearly 26,000 new jobs, according to a third-party economic impact study by Silverlode Consulting conducted in November 2017.

 TMC3 will leverage collective intellectual talent and financial resources to establish an epicenter of global life sciences research and become a beacon for humanity’s hopes for a healthier future.

 TMC Hotel & Conference Center